1985 - Rocky IV Premiered in Theaters

 Passed Away at Age 68 Following Complications From Open Heart Surgery

-Played Uncle Phil on the TV Series, The Fresh Prince of Bel-Air
+Played Uncle Phil on The Fresh Prince of Bel-Air

 Davey Boy Smith (Wrestler)